bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.8.8 =
+* Fix - Activity managers may not be saved
+* Dev - Display and format the Calendar managers, Activity managers and Form managers in a uniformized way
+* Dev - Export ical events in UTC for higher compatibility with calendar apps

 = 1.8.7 - 2020/09/02 =
 * Tweak - Disambiguation of availability period settings
 * Tweak - Add contextual help to promote the [bookingactivities_list] shortcode